New website design, same trusted platform.

 Before you can change, you need to understand where you are.
 This involves assessing your organization’s current state, identifying strengths, weaknesses, opportunities, and threats (SWOT), and determining the areas that need agility the most.

-Identifying opportunities for agility
+Identifying Opportunities for Agility

 Once you understand your current state, you can identify opportunities for agility.
 These could be in your processes, structures, culture, or technology.
 The goal is to spot the areas where improved flexibility could lead to significant benefits.